CHLWR/KDD2019_K-Multiple-Means/README.md

 which will be released soon.

 ## Others
-KMM can not only obtain the clustering result but also obtain the corresponding multi-mean value, which can be applied to many fields like kmeans, such as nearest-neighbor search, data compression, etc. KMM can also be used as an anchor-based spectral clustering method, which can find better anchors and achieve better clustering result.
+KMM can not only obtain the clustering result but also obtain the prototypes corresponding to each sub-cluster, which can be applied to many fields such as vector quantization, cluster analysis, feature learning, nearest-neighbor search, data compression, etc. KMM can also be used as an anchor-based spectral clustering method, which can find better anchors and achieve better clustering result.

 If you find this code useful in your research, please cite the paper.